 Later that year Daniel also launched the interview series and online TV channel STRRR.TV together with Max Dax (formerly editor in chief of Spex Magazin and Electronic Beats Magazine) to create a horizon-expanding television experience where most interesting people from the world of music, art, design and film present their favorite clips and share their personal stories along with them.
 Previous episodes have been presented by the likes of BBC host Gilles Peterson, sound artist Pan Daijing, Serpentine Gallery artistic director Hans-Ulrich Obrist, legendary Hip Hop producer Arthur Baker and Berghain bouncer & photographer Sven Marquardt.

 In 2018 Daniel released his second album “Channels” again on the Erased Tapes label which was named one of the albums of the year by BBC host Mary Anne Hobbs, this time accompanied by self-directed video clip “Flamingo”.

-Daniel will collaborate with German musician Frieder Nagel and Japanese choreographer Fukiko Takase on creating a new version of Wilibald Gluck's ”Don Juan” Ballet for Gluck Festspiele Nuremberg in July and is also collaborating with Belgian artist Karel Brussens on a performance art/installation piece that is expected to premiere at Centre Pompidou Brussels in late 2019.
+Daniel will collaborate with German musician Frieder Nagel and Japanese choreographer Fukiko Takase on creating a new version of Wilibald Gluck's ”Don Juan” Ballet for Gluck Festspiele Nuremberg in July and is also collaborating with Belgian artist Karel Brussens on a contemporary dance/installation piece that will premiere in Gent in September 2019.

 Daniel is also co-running electronic music label The Gym having released music from artists such as Nina Kraviz, Max Graef, Emika and Dollkraut.